mtullsen/ouroboros-network/newdocs/typeclass-cheatsheet.md

 ### Type Constructors That are Type-Generic

-Type families are being applied in the definitions of these types, thus they effectively function as a type-family.
+These type constructors effectively function as type families (as type families are used in their definitions):
-(This list is not exhaustive.)
+(This list is not exhaustive of all such types.)

 ```haskell
                                   b ────(Point :: B→*)───────────▶ point    -- newtype ... -- a point on the chain: hash & slotno